peteroupc/peteroupc.github.io/random.md

 **This document does not cover:**

 - Testing an RNG implementation for correctness or adequate random number generation (e.g., Dörre and Klebanov 2016<sup>[**(3)**](#Note3)</sup>).
-- Generation of random numbers that follow a nonuniform distribution; I discuss this topic in [**another document**](https://peteroupc.github.io/randomfunc.html).
+- Generation of random numbers with unequal probabilities (_nonuniform_ random numbers); I discuss this topic in [**another document**](https://peteroupc.github.io/randomfunc.html).
-- Low-discrepancy sequences (quasirandom sequences), such as Sobol sequences.
-Their structure differs in an essential way from independent uniform random numbers.
+- Generators of low-discrepancy sequences (quasirandom sequences), such as Sobol sequences.
+They are not RNGs since the numbers they produce depend on prior results.
 - Applications for which the selection of RNGs is limited by regulatory requirements.

 <a id=About_This_Document></a>